DataDog/jamf-api-client-go/README.md

 This is **not** an official [Jamf](https://github.com/jamf) product.
 This client is **not formally supported** and the code is available as-is with no guarantees.

-However, [contribution](#developing-and-contribution) is welcomed and appreciated! 🚀
+However, [contribution](#developing-and-contribution) is welcome and appreciated! 🚀 💜
 ## Usage

 ```go